Skip to content

 ServiceCreateView POST runs service to create

-ServiceDeleteView DELETE runs service to delete
+ServiceDeleteView DELETE runs service to delete; instance from spec.instance_selector_spec or get_object()

 SelectorListView GET uses spec.selector (or queryset) for list